httvhutceoscop/vnt-standard/wp-content/plugins/envira-gallery-lite/readme.txt

 = Do I need to have coding skills to use Envira Gallery? =

 Absolutely not.
 You can create and customize beautiful image and video galleries without any coding knowledge.
 We made it super easy.

+= What kind of galleries can I create with Envira Gallery? =

+Envira Gallery combined with our two dozen addons is the most powerful WordPress gallery plugin in the market.
+Here are some types of galleries you can create:

+Photo gallery
+Image gallery
+Video gallery
+Fullscreen gallery
+Image Gallery with Albums
+Image Gallery with Lightbox
+Featured Content Gallery
+Masonry Photo Gallery
+Justified Image Gallery
+Image Gallery with Pagination
+Polaroid Image Gallery
+Instagram Photo Gallery
+Image Gallery with Tags
+Pinterest Image Gallery
+Photo Gallery with EXIF Data
+Image Gallery with Watermarks
+Photo Gallery with Slideshow
+Image Gallery with Zoom
+Photo Gallery with Proofing
+Image Gallery with Lazyload
+WooCommerce Product Gallery
+Image Gallery with Lightroom Photos
+Password Protected Photo Gallery
+Dropbox Image Gallery
+Image Gallery from Zip Files
+Photo Gallery with Breadcrumb Navigation
+Custom Post Type Content Gallery
+YouTube Video Gallery
+Vimeo Video Gallery
+Wistia Video Gallery
+Custom Video Gallery
+Dynamic Photo Gallery
+Portfolio Gallery
+Photo Gallery with Tiles
+Image Gallery with Grid
+Music Gallery

+= I'd like access to all features.
+How can I get them? =

+You can get access to more features, Addons and support by <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about Envira Gallery!">visiting the Envira Gallery website and purchasing a support license</a>.
+Purchasing a support license gets you access to the full version of Envira Gallery, automatic updates and support, and depending on the level of support license, you can even get exclusive access to Envira Gallery Addons!

 = Is Envira Gallery translation ready? =